AionSystem/TEXTILE-PILLING/docs/methodology.md

 ## Assumption Register

+This register is the honest ceiling of this methodology.
+Every entry here is a literature-derived or logically-inferred value, not a value fitted against real Martindale-tested production data.
+The path to converting these from `[ASSUMPTION]` to `[D]` (data-grade) is real-sample calibration — see the repository README's "Calibration Status" section for the practical path.

 | Assumption | Justification | Label |
 |------------|---------------|-------|
 | Polyester acts as anchor fibre similar to nylon | Nylon rules from *12—Pilling of Fabrics*, 1956 extended to polyester | `[ASSUMPTION]` |